DamonD-L666/learngit/readme.txt

 git has a mutable index called stage add a line change to stage add other line to stage
-Created a new branch is quick
+Created a new branch is quick and simple